 If you know what delay is, jitter is simply the difference in packet delay.
-In other words, jitter is measuring time difference in packet inter-arrival time.
+In other words, jitter is measuring the time difference in packet inter-arrival time.

-It is a specific phenomenon that normally exists in bigger packet switched networks.
-As a time shift phenomenon it usually does not cause any communication problems.
+It is a specific phenomenon that normally exists in bigger packet-switched networks.
+As a time-shift phenomenon, it usually does not cause any communication problems.
 Actually, TCP/IP is responsible for dealing with the jitter impact on communication.

 On the other hand, when we speak about Voice traffic and VoIP network environment this can be an issue.
 When someone is sending VoIP communication at a normal interval, (let’s say one frame every 10 ms), those packets could have stuck somewhere in-between the network and not arrive at expected regular pace to the destined station.
 It is not usual, but the packets could take different routes or get load-balanced through two similar paths where one of those is congested in that moment.